 Resilience and Mental Toughness: Is There a Difference and Does it Matter?

-Doug is co-author, with Peter Clough, of Developing Mental Toughness, 2nd Edition.
-In this article he observes that we're wrong if we assume that 'resilience' and 'mental toughness' are one and the same.
+"We're wrong if we assume that 'resilience' and 'mental toughness' are one and the same."

-They are different and, although the two are closely related, the differences are significant.
+Resilience and Mental Toughness different and, although the two are closely related, the differences are significant

-Unfortunately the terms are often used interchangeably which might mean that a desired outcome is targeted but not achieved.
-Moreover resilience is often used in the Hoover sense of the word – it describes all vacuum cleaners but isn’t all vacuum cleaners.
+Unfortunately, the terms are often used interchangeably which might mean that the desired outcome is targeted but not achieved.
+Moreover, resilience is often used in the Hoover sense of the word – it describes all vacuum cleaners but isn’t all vacuum cleaners.

 The Oxford English Dictionary (online) defines Resilience as 'the ability to recover quickly from difficulties' – either largely or completely.
 It does not necessarily imply that the person has a positive feeling about the negative situation.
 It simply means: something has gone awry, but I am going to grit my teeth, pick myself up and I still believe that I can do some or all of what I originally intended – despite this setback – and I am going to do my best to achieve some or all of my goals.